jvanlier/jvanlier.github.io/_posts/2017-08-26-kaggle-house-price-prediction.md

 The code is on [GitHub][git].

 # Approach
+The competition provides a dataset of 2919 houses, 50% of which is test data.
+The goal is to predict the sales price for each house house price based on the other 79 features.

 I started with an exhaustive exploratory analysis.
 See [here][git_explo] for the Jupyter Notebook.
-The dataset is a very small, leading to lots of freedom to experiment in ways that are usually not practically feasible.
+The dataset is a very small, resulting in lots of freedom to experiment in ways that are usually not practically feasible.
 That's exactly what I set out to do here: I set up my manual transformations to be optional, such that they can be filtered based on their empirical effectiveness.
-This was combined with a function that automatically transforms the remaining features on a best-effort basis and an imputation algorithm to deal with missing data.
+Only the ones that are effective are applied.
+Some features now still need work before being ready to be fed into a machine learning algorithm, so the data subsequently gets transformed automatically as needed on a best-effort basis (such as one-hot-encoding).
+If there's any missing values, they are automaticaly imputed based on similarity to other houses.
 See [here][git_ml] for the Machine Learning Notebook.

-I concentrated my efforts on the data preparation steps so I'd like to go over that in detail.
-The predictions are delivered by a straight forward ensemble of multiple models, which will be covered briefly as well.
+Since I concentrated my efforts on the data preparation steps, I'd like to go over that in detail.
+The predictions are delivered by a straight forward ensemble of multiple models, which I'll only cover briefly.

 ## Data preparation

 ### Manual data transformations
 The main goal of my approach was to understand which transformations work and which don't, rather than relying on hunches and intuition.
 To enable this, I defined my manual transformations as function rather than applying them directly.
 Each transformation function takes a DataFrame and returns a (transformed) DataFrame.
-This setup basically makes each transformation optional and makes it easy to quantify their effectiveness.
+This setup basically makes each transformation optional and makes it possible to quantify their effectiveness.
 More on that below.

 ### Automatic data transformation
 In order to make *optional* manual transformations a possibility, there has to be some kind of fallback operation that handles the features that were not transformed manually.
 I wrote a function that automatically applies all the required transformations that are needed to get a DataFrame to play well with scikit-learn.
 This function basically accepts any DataFrame and decides for each numeric feature whether it will scale it or leave it alone and uses label-encoding or one-hot-encoding for categorical features.
 Code [here][git_autotrans].